 Depending on who you talk to, Warframe is one of the best shooters on the market today, period.
 That point is up for debate, but there’s certainly no denying the sheer amount of content that Warframe offers.
 There’s so many missions, quests, collectibles, locations and diversions on offer that it’s a very real possibility that the game will devour your life if you let it.

 In fairness, Warframe does begin to thrive once you throw some real money at it.
 New classes become easier to unlock, as does upgrading the different mods that add new buffs and abilities to your character.
-Without that, Warframe can feel like somewhat of an overwhelming grind with no end in sight.
-If that still sounds like a rollicking good time to you, get involved.
+Without that, Warframe can feel like somewhat of an overwhelming grind with no end in sight, but if that still sounds like a rollicking good time to you, get involved.

 If you like your MMO games about gods who dress up like they’re on a pretty sweet fishing trip, Skyforge is for you.
-Yes, there are some pretty weird costumes.
-Taking place on the world of Aelion, you discover your godlike abilities and join an ever growing pantheon of deities trying to stop a range of threats affecting the world.
+Yes, there are some very weird costumes.
+Taking place on the world of Aelion, you discover your godlike abilities and join an ever growing pantheon of deities trying to stop a range of threats from destroying/taking over the world.

 Because it’s an MMO, it’s got quests and content coming out of its ears.
-Though the main quest will take you about 8-10 hours at most, the first chapter of Season 1’s additional story mode takes just as long.
+Though the main quest will take you about 8-10 hours at most, the first chapter of Season 1’s additional story mode takes just as long, if not longer, and there’s so much more content after that.
 You’re going to be here for a while, so it’s fortunate that Skyforge’s gameplay focuses more on real time action than clicking an enemy until they fall over.

 8. Killer Instinct